Robert Stewart, Viscount Castlereagh: Treaty of Chaumont

-In his role of foreign secretary, he was instrumental in negotiating what has become known as the quadruple alliance between Britain, Austria, Russia, and Prussia at Chaumont in March 1814, in the negotiation of the Treaty of Paris that brought peace with France, and at the Congress of Vienna.
+As foreign secretary, he was instrumental in negotiating what has become known as the quadruple alliance between Britain, Austria, Russia, and Prussia at Chaumont in March 1814, in the negotiation of the Treaty of Paris that brought peace with France, and at the Congress of Vienna.
 The Treaty of Chaumont was part of the final deal offered to Napoleon Bonaparte in 1814.
 Napoleon rejected it and it never took effect.
 However, the key terms reaffirmed decisions that had been made already.
 These decisions were again ratified and put into effect by the Congress of Vienna of 1814–1815.
 The terms were largely written by Lord Castlereagh, who offered cash subsidies to keep the other armies in the field against Napoleon.
 Key terms included the establishment of a confederated Germany, the division of Italy into independent states, the restoration of the Bourbon kings of Spain, and the enlargement of the Netherlands to include what in 1830 would become modern Belgium.
 The treaty of Chaumont became the cornerstone of the European Alliance which formed the balance of power for decades.